Glastonbury: Economy

-The outskirts of the town contain a DIY shop, a former sheepskin and slipper factory site, once owned by Morlands, which is slowly being redeveloped.
+The outskirts of Glastonbury contain a large, light industrial, former sheepskin and slipper factory site, as well as a DIY store.
+The larger site was once owned by Morlands, and is slowly being redeveloped.
 The 31 acre site of the old Morlands factory was scheduled for demolition and redevelopment into a new light industrial park, although there have been some protests that the buildings should be reused rather than being demolished.
 As part of the redevelopment of the site a project has been established by the Glastonbury Community Development Trust to provide support for local unemployed people applying for employment, starting in self-employment and accessing work-related training.